The distortion coefficient in a rectangular isometric projection is equal to. Isometric projection

 .

-The disadvantage of a rectangular isometric projection is that the circles in all planes will be projected into ellipses on the axonometric image.
-Therefore, first we will learn how to build approximately ellipses.
+The disadvantage of a rectangular isometric projection is that circles in all planes will be projected into ellipses in the axonometric image.
+Therefore, first we will learn how to construct approximately ellipses.

-If a circle is inscribed in a square, then 8 characteristic points can be marked in it: 4 points of contact between the circle and the middle of the side of the square and 4 points of intersection of the diagonals of the square with the circle (Fig. 4, a).
-Fig. 4c and Fig. 4b show the exact way of constructing the points of intersection of the diagonal of a square with a circle.
-Figure 4e shows an approximate method.
+If you inscribe a circle into a square, then you can mark 8 characteristic points: 4 points of contact between the circle and the middle of the side of the square and 4 points of intersection of the diagonals of the square with the circle (Fig. 4, a).
+Figure 4, c and Figure 4, b show the exact method of constructing the points of intersection of the diagonal of a square with a circle.
+Figure 4d shows an approximate method.
 When constructing axonometric projections, half of the diagonal of the quadrilateral into which the square is projected will be divided in the same ratio.

 We transfer these properties to our axonometry (Fig. 5).
-We build a projection of a quadrilateral into which a square is projected.
-Next, we build an ellipse Fig.6.
+We construct a projection of a quadrilateral into which a square is projected.
+Next, we build the ellipse Fig. 6.

 Next, we rise to a height of 16mm and transfer the ellipse there (Fig. 7).
-We remove extra lines.
-We turn to the construction of holes.
-To do this, we build an ellipse at the top, into which a hole with a diameter of 14 is projected (Fig. 8).
-Further, in order to show a hole with a diameter of 6 mm, it is necessary to mentally cut out a quarter of the part.
-To do this, we will build the middle of each side, as in Fig. 9.
-Next, we build an ellipse corresponding to a circle with a diameter of 6 on the lower base, and then at a distance of 14 mm from the upper part of the part we draw already two ellipses (one corresponding to a circle with a diameter of 6, and the other corresponding to a circle with a diameter of 14) Fig.10.
-Next, we cut a quarter of the part and remove invisible lines (Fig. 11).
+We remove unnecessary lines.
+Let's move on to creating holes.
+To do this, we build an ellipse on the top into which a hole with a diameter of 14 will be projected (Fig. 8).
+Next, to show a hole with a diameter of 6mm, you need to mentally cut out a quarter of the part.
+To do this, we will construct the middle of each side, as in Fig. 9.
+Next, we build an ellipse corresponding to a circle with a diameter of 6 on the lower base, and then at a distance of 14 mm from the top of the part we draw two ellipses (one corresponding to a circle with a diameter of 6, and the other corresponding to a circle with a diameter of 14) Fig. 10.
+Next, we make a quarter section of the part and remove the invisible lines (Fig. 11).

-Let's proceed to the construction of the stiffener.
-To do this, on the upper plane of the base, we measure 3 mm from the edge of the part and draw a segment half the thickness of the rib (1.5 mm) long (Fig. 12), we also mark the rib on the far side of the part.
-An angle of 40 degrees does not suit us when constructing axonometry, so we calculate the second leg (it will be equal to 10.35mm) and build the second point of the angle along the plane of symmetry using it.
-To build the border of the rib, we build a straight line at a distance of 1.5mm from the axis on the upper plane of the part, then we draw the lines parallel to the x-axis until they intersect with the outer ellipse and lower the vertical straight line.
-Draw a straight line through the lower point of the rib boundary parallel to the rib along the cut plane (Fig. 13) until it intersects with the vertical line.
+Let's move on to constructing the stiffener.
+To do this, on the upper plane of the base, measure 3 mm from the edge of the part and draw a segment half the thickness of the rib (1.5 mm) (Fig. 12), and also mark the rib on the far side of the part.
+An angle of 40 degrees is not suitable for us when constructing axonometry, so we calculate the second leg (it will be equal to 10.35 mm) and use it to construct the second point of the angle along the plane of symmetry.
+To construct the edge boundary, we draw a straight line at a distance of 1.5 mm from the axis on the upper plane of the part, then draw lines parallel to the x axis until they intersect with the outer ellipse and lower the vertical line.
+Through the lower point of the rib boundary, draw a straight line parallel to the rib along the cut plane (Fig. 13) until it intersects with the vertical line.
 Next, we connect the intersection point with a point in the cut plane.
-To construct the far edge, we draw a straight line parallel to the X axis at a distance of 1.5 mm to the intersection with the outer ellipse.
-Next, we find the distance at which the upper point of the rib boundary is (5.24mm) and set aside the same distance on a vertical straight line from the far side of the part (see Fig. 14) and connect it to the far lower point of the rib.
+To construct the far edge, draw a straight line parallel to the X axis at a distance of 1.5 mm to the intersection with the outer ellipse.
+Next, we find at what distance the upper point of the rib border is located (5.24mm) and put the same distance on a vertical straight line on the far side of the part (see Fig. 14) and connect it to the far lower point of the rib.

 We remove the extra lines and hatch the section planes.
-The hatching lines of sections in axonometric projections are applied parallel to one of the diagonals of the projections of the squares lying in the corresponding coordinate planes, whose sides are parallel to the axonometric axes (Fig. 15).
+Hatching lines of sections in axonometric projections are drawn parallel to one of the diagonals of the projections of squares lying in the corresponding coordinate planes, the sides of which are parallel to the axonometric axes (Fig. 15).

 For a rectangular isometric projection, the hatch lines will be parallel to the hatch lines shown in the diagram in the upper right corner (Fig. 16).
-It remains to depict the side holes.
-To do this, we mark the centers of the axes of rotation of the holes, and build ellipses, as indicated above.
-Similarly, we build rounding radii (Fig. 17).
-The final axonometry is shown in Fig.18.
+All that remains is to draw the side holes.
+To do this, mark the centers of the axes of rotation of the holes, and build ellipses, as indicated above.
+We similarly construct the radii of roundings (Fig. 17).
+The final axonometry is shown in Fig. 18.

-For oblique projections, projection is carried out at an angle to the projection plane, other than 90 and 0 degrees.
-An example of an oblique projection is the oblique frontal dimetric projection.
-It is good because circles parallel to this plane will be projected onto the plane defined by the X and Z axes in the true value (the angle between the X and Z axes is 90 degrees, the Y axis is tilted at an angle of 45 degrees to the horizon).
-"Dimetric" projection means that the coefficients of distortion along the two axes X and Z are the same, along the Y axis the coefficient of distortion is two times less.
+For oblique projections, projection is carried out at an angle to the projection plane other than 90 and 0 degrees.
+An example of an oblique projection is an oblique frontal dimetric projection.
+It is good because on the plane defined by the X and Z axes, circles parallel to this plane will be projected to their true size (the angle between the X and Z axes is 90 degrees, the Y axis is inclined at an angle of 45 degrees to the horizontal).
+“Dimetric” projection means that the distortion coefficients along the two axes X and Z are the same, and along the Y axis the distortion coefficient is half as much.

-When choosing an axonometric projection, it is necessary to strive for the largest number of elements to be projected without distortion.
-Therefore, when choosing the position of a part in an oblique frontal dimetric projection, it must be positioned so that the axes of the cylinder and holes are perpendicular to the frontal projection plane.
+When choosing an axonometric projection, you must strive to ensure that the greatest number of elements are projected without distortion.
+Therefore, when choosing the position of a part in an oblique frontal dimetric projection, it must be positioned so that the axes of the cylinder and holes are perpendicular to the frontal plane of the projections.

-The layout of the axes and the axonometric image of the part "Rack" in an oblique frontal dimetric projection is shown in Fig.18.
+The layout of the axes and the axonometric image of the “Stand” part in an oblique frontal dimetric projection are shown in Fig. 18.

 6.1.
 General provisions

-Complex (technical) drawings are built according to the method of rectangular projection on the projection plane, while the number of images of the object in these drawings should be the smallest, but fully revealing its shape and dimensions.
-Such drawings are reversible, measurable, but not visual enough, since the spatial image of an object in the mind very often has to be reproduced from several of its images.
-Therefore, there was a need for drawings that would be visual, but at the same time reversible and give a general idea of the relative size and shape of the object.
+Complex (technical) drawings are constructed using the method of rectangular projection on projection planes, and the number of images of the object in these drawings should be the smallest, but fully revealing its shape and dimensions.
+Such drawings are reversible, easily measurable, but not sufficiently visual, since the spatial image of an object in the mind very often has to be reproduced from several of its images.
+Therefore, there was a need for drawings that would be visual, but at the same time reversible and give general idea about the relative size and shape of an object.

-An axonometric projection is a visual image of an object obtained by parallel projecting it onto one axonometric projection plane P together with axes of the spatial coordinate system Oxyz to which it belongs (an object is assigned to a coordinate system if its projection onto one of the coordinate planes is known.).
-Projection
+An axonometric projection is a visual image of an object obtained by parallel projection of it onto one axonometric plane of projections P along with axes of the spatial coordinate system Oxyz, to which it is assigned (an object is referred to a coordinate system if its projection onto one of the coordinate planes is known.).
+Projection of the object

-To build visual technical images, GOST 2.317-69 * recommends standard axonometries that have good clarity.
+To construct visual technical images, GOST 2.317-69* recommends standard axonometry with good clarity.

-This type of axonometry is obtained with the same inclination of all coordinate planes associated with the object to the axonometric projection plane.
-Therefore, in isometry, the distortion coefficients along the x, y and z axes are the same (they are equal to 0.82), and the axonometric axes form angles of 120° between themselves (Fig. 6.1).
-They can be built using a compass or squares with
+This type of axonometry is obtained with the same inclination of all coordinate planes associated with the object to the axonometric plane of projections.
+Therefore, in isometry, the distortion coefficients along the x, y and z axes are the same (they are equal to 0.82), and the axonometric axes form angles of 120° with each other (Fig. 6.1).
+They can be constructed using compasses or squares with

-6.1 the x and y axes are drawn with
+6.1 x and y axes are drawn with

 To simplify isomet-